swiftanr/The-Odin-Recipies/README.md

 # The-Odin-Recipes

-## Contains 3 recipes on how to cook your favorite dishes.
+## Contains 3 recipes on how to cook your favourite dishes.
 <ol>
     <li>Bologna Sandwich</li>
     <li>Burger</li>